-Our Board of Directors is soliciting proxies for the 2008 Annual Meeting of Stockholders.
-The 2008 Annual Meeting of Stockholders of Tempur-Pedic International Inc. will be held at 10:00 a.m., local time on May 6, 2008 at the offices of Bingham McCutchen LLP, 16th Floor, 150 Federal Street, Boston, Massachusetts 02110.
+Our Board of Directors is soliciting proxies for the 2009 Annual Meeting of Stockholders.
+The 2009 Annual Meeting of Stockholders of Tempur-Pedic International Inc. will be held at 10:00 a.m., local time on May 5, 2009 at the offices of Bingham McCutchen LLP, 13th Floor, One Federal Street, Boston, Massachusetts 02110.
 This Proxy Statement contains important information for you to consider when deciding how to vote on the matters brought before the meeting.
 Please read it carefully.

-Notice of the meeting and availability of the voting materials, which include this Proxy Statement and a proxy card, was mailed to stockholders on or about March 24, 2008.
+Notice of the meeting and Notice of Availability of the voting materials, which include this Proxy Statement and a proxy card, were mailed to stockholders on or about March 25, 2009.
 Our principal executive offices are located at 1713 Jaggie Fox Way, Lexington, Kentucky 40511.
 Our telephone number is (800) 878-8889.
-As used in this Proxy Statement, the term "Tempur-Pedic International" refers to Tempur-Pedic International Inc. and the terms "we," "our," "ours," "us," and "Company" refer to Tempur-Pedic International Inc. and its consolidated subsidiaries.
+As used in this Proxy Statement, the term "Tempur-Pedic International," refers to Tempur-Pedic International Inc. and the terms "we," "our," "ours," "and "Company" refer to Tempur-Pedic International Inc. and its consolidated subsidiaries.